rhaversen/DOVS/Assignment_2/readme.md

 make
 ```

-To run the compiled code (which runs tests for task 1 and 2), run
+To run the compiled code (which runs tests for task 1 and 2 and 3), run

 ```bash
 ./main.native